skatromb/nested-value-extractor/README.md

 {1: 2}

 >>> extract_nested_value({1: 2}, ["a"], strict=True)
-KeyError("Error traversing '{1: 2}' with keys '['a']'.
-There are no key 'a' in nested '{1: 2}' element.
-Turn off 'strict' mode if you want to silence the exception")
+KeyError: "Keys sequence '["a"]' do not exists in object '{1: 2}'")
 ```

 ### Arguments
-- `from_obj`: json-like dict from which the nested value should be extracted
+- `from_obj`: JSON-like dict from which the nested value should be extracted
 - `keys`: ordered sequence of keys to derive the nested value
-- `strict`: by default False.
-That prevents throwing an exception when keys are not exist in nested object
+- `strict`: (default False) prevents throwing an exception when keys are not exist in nested object when set to False.
+  Throws KeyError exception if set to True and key wasn't found.

 ### Returns
-Nested value, if the entire chain of keys is present, or `None`
+Nested value, if the entire chain of keys is present, or None

 ### Development
 Look at [Makefile](./Makefile)
-# TODO: make nested-value-extractor